There are 22 other file types using

 .bin - Unreal Tournament shader cache

-BIN file - Binary executable
+BIN file extension - Binary executable

 What is bin file?
 How to open bin files?